LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

-We decide the number of modules similarly to an approach employed for non-negative matrix factorization (NMF)~\cite{alexandrov_deciphering_2013}.
-For a given number of modules $M$, we run the AMF method $R$ times using different random initializations of matrices $\boldsymbol{M}$ and $\boldsymbol{P}$.
-To assess the stability of the solution, we find $M$-medoids clusters using all $R \times M$ modules and then calculate the silhouette width based on cosine similarity.
-A higher silhouette width indicates that similar modules were extracted across the different runs.
-We repeat this process for various values of $M$, and select a solution with a relatively low number of modules that provides a good trade-off between stability and accurate reconstruction.
-We argue that lower values of $M$ are desirable, as they will force the optimization to find more global, shared patterns.
-However, too low a number might force different subpatterns to merge, which should also be reflected in poorer reconstructions.
-Once a number of modules is chosen, for the final modules, we select the run that has the lowest loss.
-We comment on limitations in Section \ref{sec:limitations}.
+\textbf{Number of modules.} To decide the number of modules, we follow an approach used for non-negative matrix factorization (NMF)~\cite{alexandrov_deciphering_2013}, based on reconstruction and stability.
+For a range of values of $M$, we run AMF $R$ times using different random initializations of matrices $\boldsymbol{M}$ and $\boldsymbol{P}$.
+To assess stability, we find $M$-medoids clusters using all $R \times M$ modules and calculate silhouette width~\cite{rousseeuw_silhouettes_1987} based on cosine similarity.
+Higher stability indicates similar modules extracted across runs.
+Lower values of $M$ are desirable to guide the optimization towards more global shared patterns.
+However, too low a number might force subpatterns to merge, which should be reflected in poorer reconstruction.
+We thus look for an elbow of the loss across $M$ values, resolving ambiguity by favoring higher stability (Section \ref{sec:stability}).